christ-church-grammar-school/major-project-mentos-fruit/README.md

 ## Major Project: Seafood

-What's better than octopus recipe?
+Question for you: What's better than octopus recipe?
 Answer for you: 8 Different recipes for octopus.

 #### Repo Structure
 - **The Ionic App**.
 Located under ```/src```.
 Contains nearly all code relevant to the application.